 Anything with chicken is a good bet at Los Cuates.
 That includes the stuffed sopaipillas.
 Deep pockets are formed in pillow-like sopaipillas then those pockets are generously engorged with flavorful and moist chicken which is then topped with melted cheddar cheese and your choice of red or green chile.
 The chicken is so fresh and moist, it’s reminiscent of stewed chicken.
 A platter includes refried beans and rice.
 Portions are enormous.

 Many entrees include complementary sopaipillas which arrive at your table steamy warm.
-Intrepid diners risk burning their fingers and the roof of their mouths so they can attack these puffy pillows of goodness with honey.
+Intrepid diners risk burning their fingers and the roof of their mouths so they can attack these puffy pillows of goodness with honey (or at least the honey-flavored syrup Los Cuates serves).
 There’s no need for dessert when you’ve got these gems though Los Cuates does a nice job with natillas, the smooth, sweet custard dish.

 Note: While walking the La Luz Trail in July, 2002, Frank Barella collapsed and died of a heart attack at age 50.
 His restaurant was placed in a trust for several months until purchased by two well-established Duke City restaurateurs–Larry Gutierrez of Little Anita’s and George Daskalos of Milly’s Restaurant.
 The new ownership vowed “everything would stay the same–recipes and staff.
 Shortly after this changing of the guard, a few long-time Los Cuates staffers launched their own restaurant, Mis Amigos which has since closed.